Adoption metrics

 Events

-Festivals, conferences, and clubs can test access passes, food or merchandise credits, attendance objects, rewards, and sponsor perks without pretending they are full DeFi.
+Festivals, conferences, and clubs can test checkout receipts, refund windows, group payments, and sponsor settlement without pretending they are full DeFi.

-Repeat use, low support burden, clear redemption, token-aware wallets, honest fee display, and user understanding are stronger signals than mint counts.
+Repeat use, low support burden, clear verification, honest fee display, and user understanding are better signals than raw transaction counts.

 Use with context